Civic Engagement Course Indicator

-1) The course contains an assignment that requires all students to work on a project for a real-world client or community partner (i.e. service-learning).
+The course contains an assignment that requires all students to work on a project for a real-world client or community partner (i.e. service-learning).
 Such assignments are connected to specific learning outcomes, provide a structured way for students to analyze and connect the project experience to learning, and address community needs.

-2) The course contains at least two of the following types of experiential learning activities, involving the entire class, that are connected to specific learning outcomes:
+The course contains at least two of the following types of experiential learning activities, involving the entire class, that are connected to specific learning outcomes:

 An assignment requiring students to gather evidence from or make observations in the local, regional, or broader community

 An assignment requiring students to make presentations to/for a community group, K-12, business, non-profit, government, association or other external audience

 An assignment requiring students to participate in meetings or events in the community

 An assignment requiring students to interview people in the community

 A field trip to illustrate or give students first-hand experience with course concepts

 At least two speakers or panels of community experts

 To verify that the Civic Engagement setting for your course section is consistent with how you will teach that course, search SIS for your course section(s) to see whether or not “Civic Engagement” is listed as an attribute.
-If “Civic Engagement” appears as an attribute, the course section must meet the minimum eligibility criteria provided above and University Outreach will provide course support if desired by the instructor.
+(Please note that the “Civic Engagement” course indicator is not a General Education attribute.
+The Office of the Registrar identified the attribute field as the best place in SIS to list the CE indicator.)

 For a list of all courses with the Civic Engagement indicator, use the Advanced Search option.
 In the Advanced Search screen, simply highlight the Subject(s) of interest (hold the Shift key on your keyboard to select all subjects) and choose “Civic Engagement” as an Attribute Type before clicking the Section Search button.